neuronflicker/CTF/UCF/Forensics_rabbit-hole/README.md

 > file data4
 data4: gzip compressed data, was "flag.bin", last modified: Fri Mar 25 20:28:48 2016, from Unix
 ```
 OK.
-At least now I can see the name `flag.bin`, so, hopefully, were really nearing the end now.
+At least now I can see the name `flag.bin`, so, hopefully, were really nearing the end.
 Lets rename and `gunzip` this:
 ```
 > gunzip data4.gz
 ```